Bank of England says banks need 6 months for any sub-zero rates | Business

 It lowered its forecast for British economic growth for this year as a whole to 5% from its November forecast of 7.25% but it raised its forecast for growth in 2022 to 7.25% from 6.25%.
 It stuck to its previous forecast that the economy would return to its size at the end of 2019, before the pandemic struck, by the first quarter of 2022.

 The BoE also said it was working on developing a new message for investors and businesses about when it might start to remove the huge stimulus in place for Britain's economy.
 "The Committee agreed to ask Bank staff to commence work to reconsider the previous guidance on the appropriate strategy for tightening monetary policy should that be required in the future," it said.
-(Writing by William Schomberg; Editing by Toby Chopra)
+(Writing by William Schomberg; Additional reporting by Alistair Smout, William James, Iain Withers, Kate Holton, Guy Faulconbridge, Huw Jones, Estelle Shirbon; Editing by Toby Chopra and Catherine Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)